MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 ![Game Manager - Settings - General - Default language](../media/tutorials/game-manager-settings-general-default-language.png)

-Under the new **TITLE DEFAULTS** header, you will see the **Default language** drop-down.
+In the **General** tab under the new **TITLE DEFAULTS** header, you will see the **Default language** dropdown.
 You must set a default language before you can use any of the add localization features.

-Select the **SAVE** button, and message will appear stating that your update was successful.
+When you are done, select the **SAVE** button, and message will appear stating that your update was successful.

 If you return to the dashboard, you will see a **Title API settings changed** event in your **PlayStream** event list, as shown below.